-Appalachian Trail to Pogo Campground is a 8.7 mile out and back trail located near Myersville, MD that features beautiful wild flowers and is rated as moderate.
+Appalachian Trail to Pogo Campground is a 8.7 mile out and back trail located near Myersville, Maryland that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail.

 This hike begins at a small parking lot on I-40 outside of Myersville and heads north to Pogo Campground.
 Passing Annapolis Rock and Black Rock overlooks, spectacular valley views are seen.
 Total elevation gain of 1,600' with the longest climb of 500' over .9 miles.
 HIKE DESCRIPTION: Starting at the parking lot, head down to access the Appalachian Trail.
 At this point, turn right to head north.
 Sign indicating Annapolis Rocks.
 This is an out-and-back hike that offers spectacular views of Greenbriar State Park.
 Passing Pine Knob shelter (1 mile), Annapolis Rock Overlook (2.2 miles), and Black Rock Overlook, lunch at Pogo Campground before returning.
 This is a moderate hike that offers one significant slow and steady climb on a partially rocky trail.
 The remainder is pleasant with one stream crossing close to Pogo Campground.